JaySea20/Lenovo_Tiny_Skirts/README.md

  - Optional Wifi A+E Card
  - Internal 2.5" SATA HDD/SSD Slot
  - At about 7 watts consumption
+ - And it matches the Voron Styling Excellent!

 Plenty enough for Klipper